 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

-- Anoscopy: This test helps your caregiver look inside your anus and rectum.
+- Anoscopy: This test helps your healthcare provider look inside your anus and rectum.
 A short plastic or metal tube is put into your anus and up into the rectum.